Enjoy Yourself (Kylie Minogue album): Enjoy Yourself Tour

 From February to May 1990, Minogue launched the Enjoy Yourself Tour.
 She performed three shows in her native Australia in February, grossing $3 million from the sale of 10,000 tickets per-show.
 The tour was later extended to Europe and South East Asia in April and May.
 Her performance in Birmingham, the first city of the European leg, attracted 12,700 fans at the Resorts World Arena.
 Minogue donated thirteen costume pieces worn in both concert tours to the Arts Centre Melbourne—three of them were given in 1991, two in 2008, and the rest were sent to the Cultural Gifts Program in 2004.

-The Enjoy Yourself Tour was Kylie Minogue's second concert tour (following 1989's Disco in Dream ensemble roadshow) and first solo, full-length show following the success of her second studio album, Enjoy Yourself.
+The Enjoy Yourself Tour was Minogue's second concert tour (following 1989's Disco in Dream ensemble roadshow) and first solo, full-length show following the success of her second studio album, Enjoy Yourself.
 By the start of the European leg of the tour, Minogue had started to take control of her image and musical direction, demonstrated by the release of the career milestone single "Better the Devil You Know", which would be performed as part of the encore after the Australian leg of the tour.